iricjs/iricjs.github.io/grapes.md

 # Analyzing the data

 I chose to analyze the data in Tableau for several reasons.
-First off, the data visualizations are more asthetically appealing.
+First off, the data visualizations are more aesthetically appealing.
 Secondly, the handoff of data from Python to Tableau is seamless and doesn't require the user to open Excel to refresh pivots or charts.

 ## Insight 1
 The first viz is a simple summary of the data.
 We can see how many tons are available and the average price.